Bira/octopus-carnival/_posts/2025-03-01-wir-dscc-cactus.md

 A disguised cactus is still dangerous because of its **Poison Fruit**, described as a passive trait.
 It will have between four and eight of these, which can be eaten by another character as a minor action.
-Anyone who eats them is dominated by the cactus as described below (save ends).
+Anyone who eats them is dominated by the cactus (save ends).
+A dominated victim who is reduced to 0 HP can no longer save against this.
 Note there's no attack roll here - eat the fruit, get dominated, period.

-Once the jig is up, the cactus uncoils and releases a cloud of **Dominating Spores** (close burst 3 vs. will), which dominates on a hit (save ends).
-Targets who are at 0 HP or lower can no longer save against this, and the burst also creates a spore-filled zone that inflicts -5 to saves against the domination for a turn.
+Once the jig is up, the cactus uncoils and releases a cloud of **Dominating Spores** (close burst 3 vs. will), which has the same effect as the fruit on a hit.
+The burst also creates a spore-filled zone that inflicts -5 to saves against zombie cactus domination for a turn.
 This power recharges when the cactus uses Innocuous Form, giving us our "lurker loop" (breathe out, breathe in).

 Once enough people are dominated, the cactus will use its **Tendrils**, which do standard damage and an additional ongoing 10 necrotic (save ends) if the target